siraat-ai-academy/freelance-content-writing-suite-by-jamalu/10-niche-specialized-writing/54-education-edtech-articles.md

 📌 **Task Summary**:
 This task is about crafting **engaging, informative articles** at the intersection of **education** and **technology**.
 From highlighting the rise of **EdTech tools** to exploring the future of **online learning**, these pieces connect research with real-world impact.
 Whether you're a **startup**, an **institution**, or a **course creator**, this writing helps your message land with both **clarity** and **compassion**.

-> _“This is where information becomes illumination — and where Jamalu weaves insight into stories that teach, touch, and transform.”_
+> _“This is where information becomes illumination — and where Eks2 weaves insight into stories that teach, touch, and transform.”_

 ---